Can My Employer Refund Excess TDS in Next Month's Salary After Updating Declarations?

 pon1965

-The excess can be set-off or adjusted during the subsequent months.
-If the excess TDS is made in the last month of FY and there is no scope for adjustment, then you will have to get the refund after filing the I.T.returns.
+The excess can be set off or adjusted during the subsequent months.
+If the excess TDS is made in the last month of the financial year and there is no scope for adjustment, then you will have to claim the refund after filing the income tax returns.

 Pon